STEM

 Code Haven

 Code Haven is an undergraduate student organization at Yale University dedicated to introducing students to computer science at a young age.
-Every week, Yale students teach computing lessons at middle schools in the New Haven district, engaging students with online lessons, group activities, and classroom-wide demonstrations.
+Every week, Yale students go into New Haven middle school classrooms to teach computer science lessons, engaging students with online and group activities as well as classroom-wide demonstrations.

 TeachTech is Code Haven’s one-day conference for middle and high school teachers interested in incorporating computer science into their classrooms.
 Teachers learn about computer science fundamentals, how to demonstrate these concepts to students in an engaging way, and basic software that they can implement in their classrooms to make computer science more appealing to students.